puresealab/NewStack_Testdrive/README.md

 Run the install.sh script

-Note that this will also install all of the ansible bits
+Note that this will also install all of the Ansible bits

 ### Running the Demo